Sharll-large/FMCL/README.md

 ### About:
 A simple Java Edition minecraft launcher wriiten by *Python(3.10)*.

-My dream is to create a new minecraft launcher developing period for python developers.
+Our dream is to create a new minecraft launcher developing period for python developers.

 ### Platform support
 |CPU Arch\OS|Windows|Linux|MacOS(X)|